How to Choose Fat Skis | How to Choose Length and Center Width? What Models are Recommended for Beginners?

 LINE BLADE W|D=140-92-110mm|L=153, 160, 167cm|R=Tight|¥110,000

-Q. I'm a generation in my late 40s to 60s who used to ski but are starting to lose confidence in my leg strength and stamina.
-What kind of fat skis would I be able to handle?
+Q. For people in their late 40s to 60s who used to ski but are starting to lose confidence in their leg strength and stamina, what kind of fat skis would they be able to handle?

 A. For middle-aged and senior people who used to ski, there are now so many brands, including small ones, that there are probably many products from brands they're not familiar with.
 There are many people who don't know which to choose or which to pick up in the store